phamtrongthang123/myblog/content/about.md

 # Author
 ![](/post/about_files/profile_img.png)

-I'm Trong-Thang Pham, a student of University of Science, Ho Chi Minh City, Vietnam.
+My name is Trong-Thang Pham.
+I'm a student of University of Science, Ho Chi Minh City, Vietnam.

 # About this blog